 Every high tide deposited beer bottles, oil containers, fishing lines, shiny candy wrappers, and plastic bags onto the sloping shoreline of Jomtien Beach.
 At low tide I harvested the trash into sea-worn rice bags.
-Within a half-hour the sand was devoid of any human refuse and I could smugly regard the pristine strand with pride.
+Within a half-hour the sand was devoid of any human refuse and I smugly regarded the pristine strand with pride.

 “Doesn’t matter.
 At least the beach is clean for now.”